JMX

 false

-Whether load statistics is enabled (gathers load statistics using a background thread per CamelContext).
+Whether load statistics is enabled (gather load statistics using a background thread per CamelContext).

 endpointRuntimeStatisticsEnabled